overcast07/wayback-machine-spn-scripts/README.md

 * March 29, 2021: Bug fixes
 * April 6, 2021: Bug fixes and improvement of HTTP error handling
 * April 7, 2021: Addition of `-c`, `-f` and `-i` options; bug fixes
+* April 30, 2021: Bug fixes
+* May 8, 2021: Bug fixes; addition of usage examples

 ### Future plans

 * Add specialized scripts for specific purposes
+* Allow outlinks to be added automatically from direct downloads of pages
 * Add data logging/handling for server-side outlinks function